hci-a-if-its-2019/assignment-2-komangyogananda/README.md

 2. Screen size between 4" and 6".
 3. Touch Screen.
 4. Running Android marshmallow or higher.
-5. 1 GB of RAM
+5. 1 GB of RAM or higher.

 ### 2. Users
 1. Users should be familiar with smartphone.